-Seventy-year-old Yasin Abu Bakr is accused of threatening affluent Muslims he believed were not paying an Islamic tithe for the poor, telling them during a 2005 sermon that "blood could flow."
-His attorney said he was not threatening anyone and simply speaking freely.
+Seventy-year-old Yasin Abu Bakr is accused of threatening affluent Muslims he believed were not paying the zakaat, an Islamic tithe for the poor, telling them during a 2005 sermon that "blood could flow."
+He has not yet entered a plea but said earlier that he was not threatening anyone and simply upholding one of Islam's principles.

-Legal delays and an ankle injury Abu Bakr suffered delayed the trial for years.
+Legal delays and an ankle injury to Abu Bakr held the trial back for years.

 Prosecuting attorney Dana Seetahal said the case is based on a video from a local TV news crew that recorded the sermon.

 High Court Judge Mark Mohammed ordered the nine-member, all-female jury to erase from their minds that Abu Bakr was the leader of a group involved in the July 1990 coup attempt.